jy-cu/BES_and_LCA_Co-simulation_Framework_Tool/README.md

 The thesis is titled 'Enabling Net-Zero Buildings through Automated Compliance Checking, Driven by Energy and Life Cycle Assessment Co-Simulation'.

-The BES and LCA co-simulation propoed in this research is underpinned by two software tools, which are in this repository, these are:
+The BES and LCA co-simulation proposed in this research is underpinned by two software tools, which are in this repository, these are:

 IFC_to_gbxml.py - this tool translates ifc 4x3 files to gbxml and is based on the converter developed by MGVISSCHERS https://github.com/MGVisschers/IFC-to-gbXML-converter.